 Adding Text Tracks to a Video

 The text tracks properties can be configured to provide captions for a video.
 Captions provide additional or interpretive information to individuals who wish to access it.
 Captions are necessary so the deaf and hard of hearing can access the audio portion of video presentations.
-To display captions for a video, you need to complete the following tasks:
+To display captions for a video in the Brightcove player, you need to complete the following tasks:

 Creating caption files

 To add captions to a video, you first need to create a captions file.
 One option is to use Brightcove Campaign to generate captions for videos.
 The Brightcove Player supports Web Video Text Tracks Format (WebVTT), SRT, DFXP and SCC formats, although all non-WebVTT formats are converted to WebVTT as part of the Dynamic Delivery ingestion process.
 The WebVTT file format (shown below) is plain text and contains time text data followed by the desired caption or subtitle text.

 WEBVTT 00:00:00.000 --> 00:00:07.080 align:middle line:90% 00:00:07.080 --> 00:00:10.280 align:middle line:84% Hi, I'm Bob Bailey, a Learning Specialist with Brightcove.
 00:00:10.280 --> 00:00:12.780 align:middle line:84% In this video, you'll learn about how Video Cloud Studio is 00:00:12.780 --> 00:00:14.940 align:middle line:84% organized and get a brief overview of what 00:00:14.940 --> 00:00:17.490 align:middle line:90% you can accomplish using it.